- Contact information

 Bald eagle perched in front of full moon.

 Biologists conduct aerial surveys of the nests in spring and summer.
 Eaglets are counted and some are banded.
 Researchers also keep track of eagle injuries to determine what factors contribute to eagle mortality in Wisconsin.
-In the winter, biologists conduct aerial surveys along the Wisconsin and Mississippi rivers, and the Bureau of Endangered Resources coordinates volunteers for the national Midwinter Bald Eagle Survey.
-Read the annual Bald Eagle survey summary (select the non-game tab) for more details.
+In the winter, biologists conduct aerial surveys along the Wisconsin and Mississippi rivers, and the Bureau of Natural Heritage Conservation coordinates volunteers for the national Midwinter Bald Eagle Survey.
+Read the annual Wisconsin bald eagle and osprey survey report for more details.

-The Bureau of Endangered Resources' work with bald eagles is funded by tax checkoff donations on the state income tax form and by the "Adopt an Eagle Nest" program.
+The DNR's work with bald eagles is funded by tax checkoff donations on the state income tax form and by the "Adopt an Eagle Nest" program.
 For $100 a year donation, individuals and organizations are able to "adopt" a nest and help pay for surveys, rehabilitation, research, protection and education.